rstms/localvault/README.md

 localvault
 ----------

-A set of [vault](https://www.vaultproject.io/) configuration scripts for managing a local vault instance on windows 10 machine.
+A set of [vault](https://www.vaultproject.io/) configuration scripts for managing a local vault instance in a docker container on a Windows 10 machine.
+Because.

 ## Prerequisites
 [Docker Desktop](https://www.docker.com/products/docker-desktop)